eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- uniFEBB
+	- threedotsdowncenterar
-	- uniFE8C
+	- uniFEA0
-	- gafsarkashabovear
+	- waslaar
-	- doublestrokear
+	- uniFED3
-	- uni066F.fina
+	- uniFEF5
-	- uni0654064C
+	- threedotsupbelowar
-	- uni0651064C
+	- uniFED2
-	- uniFE88
+	- uniFEF4
-	- lam_alefWaslaar.fina
+	- dotcenterar
-	- miniKehehar
+	- lam_alefWaslaar
-	- And 77 more.
+	- And 13 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]